GewelsJI/FSNet/README.md

 # 1. News

+- [2021/10/16] Our journal extension is accepted by [Computational Visual Media](https://www.springer.com/journal/41095).
 - [2021/08/24] Upload the training script for video object segmentation.
 - [2021/08/22] Upload the pre-trained snapshot and the pre-computed results on U-VOS and V-SOD tasks.
 - [2021/08/20] Release inference code, evaluation code (VSOD).